abh1kg/sap-cf-multi-tenant-application/README.md

-### Developing a Multi-tenant Business Application on SAP Cloud Platform in the Cloud Foundry Environment
+## Developing a Multi-tenant Business Application on SAP Cloud Platform in the Cloud Foundry Environment

 This repository contains a sample reference application for developing and deploying a SaaS (software-as-a-service) multitenant business application on SAP Cloud Platform Cloud Foundry environment.
 Follow the instructions below to deploy the application on SAP Cloud Platform in a subaccount that is configured for the Cloud Foundry environment.

-#### Introduction to Multi-tenant Business Applications
+### Introduction to Multi-tenant Business Applications

 A multi-tenant business application provides a suite of functional services to a horde of customers.
 The developer and deployer of the application service (e.g. a company with a Global Account on SAP Cloud Platform) is often referred to as the _provider_ while the customers of the service are referred to as _consumers_.

-#### Prerequisites
+### Prerequisites

 - You understand the concepts of multitenancy in the Cloud Foundry environment; see this [blog](https://blogs.sap.com/2018/09/17/developing-multitenant-applications-on-sap-cloud-platform-cloud-foundry-environment/).
 - You understand the domain model (account structure) of SAP Cloud Platform; see this [blog](https://blogs.sap.com/2018/05/24/a-step-by-step-guide-to-the-unified-sap-cloud-platform-cockpit-experience/).
-- You know how to work with the Cloud Foundry Command Line Interface (cf CLI).
+- You know how to work with the Cloud Foundry Command Line Interface (cf-cli).

 #### Notes